gordonbanderson/facebook-auth/README.md

 - Run /dev/build

 This adds two extra fields to the Member table, FacebookID and FacebookName.

+# Configuration
+In mysite/_config/facebook.yml either create or append the following:

+		FacebookCallback:
+		  facebook_id: '<YOUR FACEBOOK APP ID>'
+		  facebook_secret: '<YOUR FACEBOOK SECRET>'

+# Functionality

 This module adds a button to MemberFormFields, but not FrontendField.
 You can your own button as well.
 For an example of how to do so, have a look at